 In this report, the measure used for this is the IPD for GNE.
-GNE is a measure of the value of final expenditures on the goods and services purchased in the economy, including imports but excluding exports.
+GNE is a measure of the value of final expenditures on the goods and services purchased in the economy by all parties including governments and including imports but excluding exports.
 IPD is an indicator of changes in the purchase price of these goods.